 - Some folks prefer a Hand Held microphone.
 These work well in situations with more volume needs.
 They can be turned up louder and have a larger diaphragm to collect even more sound.
 However, they must always be held up to your mouth.
 If you use your hands to talk, this microphone is not a great choice.
 Too many times a Hand Held is requested then the speaker holds the mic by their stomach.
 Epic fail.

 - It doesn’t matter what type of microphone you choose to get your message across.
 This is NOT a phone conversation.
 Always project and always speak to the last row.
 If you are included in a panel, you are still presenting.
 Don’t speak only to the moderator next to you.
 Answer to the audience.
 A microphone can only collect a signal.
 If no power goes in, then no power comes out.

 OWN IT !!!!
 WE WANT TO HEAR WHAT YOU HAVE TO SAY

 I hope that these tips helped put additional thought into the preparation of your next awesome presentation.
 Let me know when you see me on the show and we will knock their socks off together.

 Douglas Murphy is owner and operator of Sweet Jean Media Services, Inc. Established in 2009, Sweet Jean techs are the technical reinforcement behind such events as concerts, sports and charity fund raisers.

 A multimedia consulting firm, shifting the paradigm of corporate events, Sweet Jean Media also assists meeting planners and event coordinators by supervising the onsite needs of even the most particular client.
-Twenty years experience in technical management; we are confident that our abilities will make your next event a great success.
+With twenty years of experience in technical management, we are confident that our abilities will make your next event a great success.